🎉 DevOps Interview Prep Bundle is live — 1000+ Q&A across 20 topicsGet it →

 apiGroup: rbac.authorization.k8s.io

-Now alice can read pods in production.
-Only production.
-Only pods.
+Now Alice can read pods in the production namespace.

 4. ClusterRoleBinding